We all love our four-legged friends, from french bulldogs to German shepherds, they give us their undivided love. However, they are no strangers to ma

-We all love our four-legged friends.
-They give us their undivided love.
+We all love our four-legged friends, from french bulldogs to German shepherds, they give us their undivided love.
 However, they are no strangers to making a mess either.
 Even the most well-behaved doggie tends to leave a lot of hair around, creating a mess for their homeowners to clean.

 And don’t even get us started with all the dirt your dog brings from the outside and all the food they scatter all over the place, except for their bowl.
 It’s true – cleaning after a pet is a serious chore.